bridgetlemasurier/dissertation/models/caliculate/README.md

 # Caliculate Distributions

-[caliculate_ecoPA_models](caliculate_ecoPA_models.R) is the script used to model the present-day and future morphotype distributions of papillate sponges
+[caliculate_ecoPA_model](caliculate_ecoPA_model.R) is the script used to model the present-day and future morphotype distributions of caliculate sponges

 ## Present Day distribution